zxdb/ZXDB/README.md

 * `platforms` - list of computer platforms

-* `publicationtypes` - possible publication types for certain programs:
-  * `As part of a compilation` - program was originally released as part of a compilation
-  * `On magazine covertape` - program was originally released on magazine covertape
-  * `Type-in` - program was originally released as type-in (from book or magazine)

 * `referencetypes` - references from magazines about entries or labels (preview, review, advert, type-in, solution, etc)

 * `relationtypes` - types of relationships between programs (inspired by, authored with, etc)